Logarithmic Density of Rank $\geq 1$ and Rank $\geq 2$ Genus-2 Jacobians and Applications to Hyperelliptic Curve Cryptography: Cryptographic motivation: Regev's quantum algorithm

-One computes in superposition all the sums $\sum_{i=1}^d [z_i]g_i$, called multi-scalar multiplications, where $z_1,\ldots,z_d$ are non-negative $\frac{n}{d}$-bit integers.
-A quantum procedure computes a basis of the lattice~$L$.
+One computes in superposition all the sums $\sum_{i=1}^d [z_i]g_i$, called multi-scalar product, where $z_1,\ldots,z_d$ are non-negative $\frac{n}{d}$-bit integers.
+Next, a quantum procedure computes a basis of the lattice~$L$.
 Finally, one solves a linear system to find a vector of $L$ of the form $(0,\ldots,0,-1,*)$.
 The last coordinate of this vector is $\log_gh$.

-To obtain the best complexity of the algorithm, one must have a classical algorithm which computes any scalar product with coefficients of $\frac{n}{d}$ bits.
-This can be done using Pippenger's algorithm~\cite{Pippenger1980} if one can store a table with all the multi-scalar multiplications with coefficients $0$ and $1$.
-In the paradigm of quantum algorithms one cannot store large tables and Regev~\cite{Regev2023} proposed to select the elements $g_1,\ldots,g_{d-2}$ which can be represented on few bits.
+To obtain the stated complexity, one needs a classical algorithm that computes arbitrary multi-scalar products with coefficients of $\frac{n}{d}$ bits.
+This can be done using Pippenger's algorithm~\cite{Pippenger1980}, provided one can store a table of all multi-scalar products with coefficients in $\{0,1\}$.
+In the quantum setting such large lookup tables are not available.
+To overcome this obstacle, Regev~\cite{Regev2023} chooses the auxiliary elements $g_1,\ldots,g_{d-2}$ so that they can be represented using few bits.

-If $C$ is a hyperelliptic curve defined over a finite field $\F_q$, the method proposed in~\cite{BarbulescuBarcauPasol2025} and extended in~\cite{BarbulescuBisson2024} consists of using a curve $\overline{C}$ defined over $\Q$ whose reduction modulo $q$ is isomorphic to $C$.
-A set of generators of $\Jac_{\Q}(\overline{C})$ modulo its torsion allows to produce points on $\Jac_{\F_q}(C)$ by reduction modulo $q$.
-These are used in the role of $g_1,\ldots,g_{d-2}$ in Regev's algorithm.
+As anticipated in Section~\ref{ssec:crypto}, the parameter $d$ is supplied, for curves, by reducing Mordell--Weil generators from a rational lift.
+Let $C_0/\F_q$ be the finite-field curve on which the DLP is posed, and let $\widetilde C/\Q$ be a curve with good reduction at $q$ whose reduction is isomorphic to $C_0$.
+This is the setting used in~\cite{BarbulescuBarcauPasol2025}*{Section~3.3} and~\cite{BarbulescuBisson2024}*{Section~5.1}.
+If $J=\Jac(\widetilde C)$, good reduction gives a specialization homomorphism $ \rho_q:J(\Q)\longrightarrow \Jac(C_0)(\F_q) $.
+Choose points $P_1,\ldots,P_r\in J(\Q)$ which are independent modulo torsion, and write $\overline P_i=\rho_q(P_i)$.
+These reduced points are used as the auxiliary elements in the lattice construction, namely

+where $h$ is the DLP input and $g$ is the base point.
+Thus $d-2=r$, so a rank-$r$ lift allows one to take

+provided that the reduced points satisfy the usual independence heuristic which makes the lattice $L$ in~\eqref{eq:L} behave as in Assumption 1 of \cite{Ekera2024}.
+This heuristic fails in degenerate cases such as the one described in~\cite{Ekera2024}*{Example preceding Assumption~1}, while the numerical experiments in~\cite{BarbulescuBarcauPasol2025}*{Section~3.2} support it when the chosen auxiliary elements behave independently.

-By solving Problem~\ref{prob:draw} one finds curves on which Regev's algorithm can be run with a large parameter~$d$.
+Solving Problem~\ref{prob:draw} produces curves on which Regev's algorithm can be run with a large parameter \(d\) (see Appendix~\ref{appendix}); these are useful for experiments and comparisons with Shor's algorithm, but they do not by themselves give a curve compatible with a fixed HECC instance.

-Consider now the case of a curve $C$ which has only lifts of small rank.
-Assume that one found an integer $d$ or a pair of integers $(d_1,d_2)$ which are squares modulo $q$, one can use any curve $C'$ defined over $\Q$ which is isomorphic to $C$ over $\Q(\sqrt{d})$ or $\Q(\sqrt{d_1},\sqrt{d_2})$.
-Hence, by solving Problem~\ref{prob:twist} one can run Regev's algorithm on the curve $C$.